akiryk/funfunretro/README.md

 ### Authentication

+Todo: Need to implement some kind of authentication because as of now:

+- no auth is developed for this app
+- there is a user type with username but that's about it
+- the bare bones of creating auth are taken from the classed video series

+Consider these alternatives

+- Firebase has a plug and play authentication solution.

-- Go to Firebase Project Settings/Authentication and enable email signin
+* Go to Firebase Project Settings/Authentication and enable email signin
-- Go to Firebase Project Settings/General and click the `</>` web platform button to create an app
+* Go to Firebase Project Settings/General and click the `</>` web platform button to create an app
   - Copy the config settings and put it in your project
-- `npm install firebase` to your project
+* `npm install firebase` to your project
-- Use `firebase.auth().createUserWithEmailAndPassword(email, password)` where email and password are data from client.
+* Use `firebase.auth().createUserWithEmailAndPassword(email, password)` where email and password are data from client.

+### Resolvers

+To create a new resolver

+- Create or modify any typeDefs in `gql/schema`
+- Add new resolver function in the appropriate place,
+  - `gql/mutations/comment_mutations`
+  - or a new file for a new type
+- Import it into `gql/resolvers.js`
+- test in Graphiql and/or write e2e tests

 ### Queries